amarkaswan/CarND-Advanced-Lane-Lines/README.md

 Now, I will describe the process that I followed for each of the above mentioned objective.

-### Calculating the Camera Calibration Matrix and Distortion Coefficeints
+### Camera Calibration Matrix and Distortion Coefficeints

 First, I have extracted corners pixels in a set of chessboard images using `cv2.findChessboardCorners()` function and then passed these cornernrs points to `cv2.calibrateCamera()` function for calculating the camera calibration matrix and distortion coefficients.

+### Distortion Correction
+In this step, I have used the camera calibration matrix and distortion coefficients to undistort the images.
+To correct the distortions, I have used 'cv2.undistort()' function.
+Belowe is an example of a distorted and undistorted image.

+### Perspective Transform

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.